-We expect that representatives of Marcum will be physically present or available via phone at the Annual Meeting.
+We expect that representatives of Marcum will be present at the Annual Meeting.
 They will be given the opportunity to make a statement if they desire to do so, and they will be available to respond to appropriate questions after the meeting.

-The affirmative vote of the holders of shares of Common Stock representing a majority of the votes cast by the holders of all of the shares of Common Stock present virtually or represented by proxy and entitled to vote on such matter will be required for the ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020.
+The affirmative vote of the holders of shares entitled to vote at the Annual Meeting representing a majority of the votes cast on such matter will be required for the ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
 Abstentions will have no effect on the outcome of the vote on this proposal.
+Brokers generally have discretionary authority to vote on the ratification of our independent registered public accounting firm, thus, broker non-votes are not expected to result from the vote on this proposal.